NBKelly/2022_AdventOfCode/README.md

 The following steps are taken:
 * start:
-* If possible, explode the leftmost pair with depth > 4.
-GOTO start.
+* If possible, explode the leftmost pair with depth == 4, then GOTO start.
-* If possible, split the leftmost number with value > 9.
-GOTO start.
+* If possible, split the leftmost number with value > 9, then GOTO start.
+* end

 So what do the reduce and split operations look like?